RussellSnelgrove/stock-tracker/README.md

 # Stock Tracker

-The Stock Tracker project allows users to track the price of stocks by entering their ticker symbols.
+The Stock Tracker project allows users to track the price of stocks by entering their symbols.
 It provides a visual representation of stock price changes over time and offers cost estimations for future prices.

 ## Features

-- Track stock prices by entering the stock ticker.
+- Track stock prices by entering the stock symbol.
 - View visual graphs showing stock price trends.
 - Estimate future stock prices based on historical data.
 - Automatically track the gap between the last tracking date and the current date.